 • “From a Distance” -- explains how some features of a graph are revealed and others concealed when viewed “from a distance,” and may be sung to the tune of the Grammy-winning song written by Julie Gold that was a #2 hit for Bette Midler.
 [I was inspired to connect views of world harmony to views of a graph by a writing-to-learn exercise in an algebra textbook (Wells & Schmitt 1996, p.
 321) which asked students to connect the opening line of Gold's song with the fact that the graphs of y = x7 and y = x7 - 3x6 + x5 look similar from a distance.]
 Appears in May 2000 Mathematics Teacher and in Dec.
 2005 American Mathematical Monthly.

 • “Imaginary” addresses students' common initial question about imaginary numbers’ usefulness, sung to the tune of John Lennon's #3 hit "Imagine."
-Appears on p.
-48 of April 2000 Humanistic Mathematics Network Journal.
+Appears in April 2000 Humanistic Mathematics Network Journal.

 • “Seventeen” explores properties of the number 17 as well as a coming-of-age view of experiencing the beauty of mathematics.
 The lyric may be sung to the tune of sections of Janis Ian’s Grammy-winning #1 hit “At Seventeen” and was debuted at the opening banquet of the 2008 summer meeting of the Mathematical Association of America.
-Published on p.
-105 of Journal of Humanistic Mathematics, 2(1).
-Click HERE to hear a demo recording that includes a newly-added verse!
+Published in January 2012 Journal of Humanistic Mathematics.
+Click HERE to hear a demo recording that includes an additional verse!

 • “The Day Math Teachers Took Over the World” is an original song (judged a winner in the 2015 MoMath song contest) of my fantasy of what the world would look like with math teachers in charge.
 This song was debuted at the opening banquet of the 2008 summer meeting (MathFest) of the Mathematical Association of America.
-Published on p.
-104 of Journal of Humanistic Mathematics, 2(1).
+Published in January 2012 Journal of Humanistic Mathematics.
 Click HERE to hear a demo recording.

 • “Numbers Man” is a whimsical "math love song" I imagined my dad could have written for my mom, whom he got to know by being her calculus tutor (lyrics and music written by Lesser; judged a winner in the 2015 MoMath song contest).
 Appears on p.
 12 of March 1999 Humanistic Mathematics Network Journal.
 Click HERE to hear a demo recording.